germylouis/BlockEmpDir/README.md

 I was trying to solve the issue of decoupling my network calls with the domain specific use cases.
 For the most part, I  think that goal was achieved.

 ## How long did you spend on this project?
-I spent an unnecessary amount of time on this project, spread over 3-4 days.
+I spent about 12-15, spread over 3-4 days.

-The reason being that it is my belief that these take home projects are really only worth while if A. I receive an offer or B. I learned something.
-I did my best to stick with what I know best and branch off and do something new to broaden my knowledge of the Android SDK.

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
 I could not complete the implementation of error handling, swipe refresh or image cacheing.
 I have little to no experience with either.
 This was the main reason why I spent a great deal of time on this project.
 I had to learn how to best implement these features with my specific use case.